Profile: Egypt's Muslim Brotherhood

 His writings - particularly the 1964 work Milestones - inspired the founders of many radical Islamist groups, including Islamic Jihad and al-Qaeda.

-In 1965, the government again cracked down on the Ikhwan, executing Qutb in 1966 - transforming him into a martyr for many people across the region.Crackdown
+In 1965, the government again cracked down on the Ikhwan, executing Qutb in 1966 and transforming him into a martyr for many people across the region.Crackdown

 During the 1980s, the Ikhwan attempted to rejoin the political mainstream.

-Successive leaders formed alliances with the Wafd party in 1984, and with the Labour and Liberal parties in 1987, becoming the main opposition force in Egypt.
-In 2000, the Ikhwan won 17 seats in the People's Assembly.
+Successive leaders formed alliances with the Wafd party in 1984, and with the Socialist Labour Party and the Socialist Liberals Party in 1987, becoming the main opposition force in Egypt.
+In 2000, the Ikhwan won 17 seats in the lower house of parliament, the People's Assembly.

 Five years later, the group achieved its best election result up to then, with independent candidates allied to it winning 20% of the seats.